 You may want to use ShipStation's shipment confirmation and delivery notification emails instead of your selling channel's notifications for several reasons.

 For instance, you can:

-Control when the shipment notifications are sent using each store's notification settings.
+Control when the shipment confirmations are sent using each store's email settings.

 Create custom shipment and delivery email templates using either ShipStation's WYSIWYG or HTML template editor.

 Create as many custom templates as you need to take advantage of different branding for each store or send emails that include coupon codes or other special offers.